reritom/Flask-Microservice-Tutorial/README.md

 Ok, so we have covered the blueprints, the routing of endpoints, the databasing and DAOs, but we still aren't actually returning anything.
 Each endpoint function should end up with a model object or list of model objects.
 If you create a resource, you will have a ContinuousResource instance, if you create an allocation, you will have ContinuousResourceAllocation instance, if you get all resources, you will have a list of ContinuousResources.

 We can't directly return these objects in our API.
 Our API returns json.
-So instead we can create dictionary representations of these objects, and allow flask to return them as json using the `jsonify` function.
+So instead we can create dictionary representations of these objects, and allow Flask to return them as json using the `jsonify` function.
 So each object needs serialiser.

 We can create a new directory called `serialisers` with an `__init__.py`, and we will create a serialiser for each model.
 So we create `continuous_resource_serialiser.py` and `continuous_resource_allocation_serialiser.py`.